 - Some say to use salt, but then you have to be careful how much salt you are using because obviously our plants do not like salt.

-- Some folks claim vinegar also kills slugs but I have yet to find detailed instructions.
+- Some folks claim vinegar also kills slugs but I have yet to find detailed instructions on how to use it.
 Is it pure vinegar and you spray it on the slug?
 Do you spray your plants? etc. etc.

 These fixes for slugs apparently also work on garden snails and while I have seen a few in my garden it is so far not an issue.
 (Knock on wood)